jekil/hardentheworld/index.rst

 Every kind of contribution is really appreciated!
 Feature requests, suggestions, fixes or documentation contributions are welcome.
-Please send a push request with your contribution using Github push requests or just get in touch with me.
+Please send a patch with your contribution using Github `pull requests <https://help.github.com/articles/using-pull-requests/#sending-the-pull-request>`_ or just get in touch with me.

 Feedback